mrEDitor/gnome-shell-extension-scroll-panel/README.md

 		make install

+4. Re-login to Gnome Shell.

-4. Enable (and configure, if needed) extension with
+5. Enable (and configure, if needed) extension with:

 		gnome-extensions-app